jimburton/scrabble/chapters/Chapter1.md

 ```

 Given an occupied position, if we know the direction we can find the
-beginning of the `WordPut` it is part of.
-Given the start of that
+beginning of the `WordPut` it is part of, the start of that WordPut
-`WordPut` we can retrieve the whole thing.
-To do all this we need to
+retrieve the whole thing.
+To do so we need to transform positions by
-transform positions by decrementing or incrementing rows and
+decrementing or incrementing rows and columns.
+Functions that do this
-columns.
-Functions that do this will have the type `Pos -> Pos`, and
+will have the type `Pos -> Pos`, and we give an alias to that type,
-we give an alias to that type, `PosTransform`.
-See `Scrabble.Board`
+`PosTransform`.
+See `Scrabble.Board` for the `incRow`, `decRow`,
-for the `incRow`, `decRow`, `incCol` and `decCol` pos transforms.
+`incCol` and `decCol` pos transforms.

 ```haskell
 -- in Scrabble.Types